lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 ### Disability in Science Fiction

+>All fiction is a product of a specific time, place, and culture that influence the way the stories are constructed and what discourses they are part of.
+Popular culture not only says something about the creators of fiction and their subjective world view, but its popularity also testifies to wider discourses in society today.
+>(Josefine Wälivaara, 2018, p.
+231)

 Fictions are mirror of our public consciousness.
 While I don't think the settings and characters of an individual novel necessary reflect the author's moral values, I do think that popular trends and common tropes in works reveal the common subconscious choices that originated from our shared belief, and the story in return shape, reinforce or subvert the reader's norms.
 The starting point of this project is from the observation of popular science fiction from in which the mindsets in reality are represented.
 I would briefly talk about what kind of science fiction works I am referring to in this project, how they are related to the different models we have discussed, and how it leads to the artistic research in the next chapter.

 #### Science Fiction and  Futurescapes